BxCppDev/Bayeux/doc/InstallationReports/Bayeux/Xubuntu14.04-a/bayeux-trunk_xubuntu14.04-a_report.rst

 In this document we propose an installation procedure for the Bayeux/trunk library on top of Cadfaelbrew (2016.01) on Xubuntu 14.04 LTS system (64bits).
+The build is done using the C++98 standard.

 The target system
 =================